Addressing key topics within smart grids and smart metering.

-The IET’s policy work on smart grids is informed by the expertise of four IET Policy Panels: Energy, IT, Communications, and Transport.
+The IET’s policy work on smart grids is informed by the expertise of three IET Policy Panels: Energy, IT and Communications.
 The IET’s multidisciplinary scope makes it particularly well placed to advise on the complex issues involved in the development of smart grids.

 - A smart grid is defined as an electricity network that can intelligently integrate the actions of all users connected to it - generators, consumers and those that do both - in order to efficiently deliver sustainable, economic and secure electricity supplies.

 - There is no single way of implementing ‘smart grids’ but common themes are emerging internationally.
-There is significant opportunity to make wide use of fast communications, advanced materials and power electronics devices.
-Ideas to use these techniques are being developed and include, for example, better use of existing assets by means of ‘dynamic line rating’, intelligent controls to intercept faults and minimise the number of customers affected, and new control systems that enable distributed generation to be connected without the ‘reverse power flows’ causing problems with system voltages.
+There is significant opportunity to make much wider use of data and fast communications, advanced materials and power electronics devices.
+Ideas to use these techniques are being developed and include, for example, better use of existing assets by means of ‘dynamic line rating’, intelligent controls to intercept faults and minimise the number of customers affected, and new control systems that enable distributed generation to be connected without ‘reverse power flows’ causing problems with system voltages.

 - The IET strongly recommends the work of the DECC/Ofgem Smart Grid Forum.
 Three members of the IET’s Energy Policy Panel are active members of the Forum.

-Shetland Northern Isles New Energy Solutions (NINES) Project (submission to OFGEM)
+Shetland Northern Isles New Energy Solutions (NINES) Project (IET submission)

-The Future of the UK Electricity Networks (submission to Energy and Climate Change Committee)
+The Future of the UK Electricity Networks (IET submission)

 How will smart grids become business as usual? (keynote presentation by John Scott at IET Smart Grid 2012)